 Linux is designed while keeping maximum security in mind and is highly resistant to virus attacks, malware, ransomware, etc. Many developers have examined the code from the world and have eliminated many of its possible security vulnerabilities.
 Linux security is one of the main reasons for it being popular amongst developers.

 Programs cannot change the system configurations until the user logs in as root and permits them to do so.
 Since most users don't log in as root, they won't harm the device aside from their files and applications.
 Also, the downloaded file/malware would only have restricted rights.
 However, users should install ClamAV antivirus software on their Linux systems to further strengthen the security.
+For a seamless and secure browsing experience on Linux, check out our guide on the best browsers for Linux.

 -